AntonyJohnKennady/Mobile-Application-Development/lifecyclemethods/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# MAD-EXP-7-Develop an android application to display the place name with image using list view in android studio.

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create and develop the application to display the place name with image using list view in android studio.

 ## EQUIPMENTS REQUIRED:

-Latest Version Android Studio
+Android Studio(Latest Version)

 ## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Step 1: Open Android Studio and then click on File -> New -> New project.

-Step 2: Then type the Application name as HelloWorld and click Next.
+Step 2: Then type the Application name as “listview″ and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.